 Life is either a daring adventure or nothing at all.

-ESTP personality types always have an impact on their immediate surroundings - the best way to spot them at a crowded party is to look for the whirling eddy of people flitting about them as they move from group to group.
-Laughing and entertaining with an expressive and often blunt and earthy humor, ESTPs love to have a good time and be the center of attention.
-If an audience member is asked to come on stage at a show, it’ll be ESTPs volunteering – or at least volunteering a shy friend.
+ESTP personality types always have an impact on their immediate surroundings - the best way to spot them at a party is to look for the whirling eddy of people flitting about them as they move from group to group.
+Laughing and entertaining with a blunt and earthy humor, ESTP personalities love to be the center of attention.
+If an audience member is asked to come on stage, ESTPs volunteer - or volunteer a shy friend.

-ESTPs keep their conversation full and energetic, with a good dose of intelligence to round things out.
-Conversations about theory and abstract concepts, broader global issues and their implications and long-term planning are unlikely to keep ESTPs interested for long.
-Rather, they’d like to talk about what is - or better yet, to just go out and do it.
-ESTPs leap before they look, fixing their mistakes as they go, rather than sitting around, preparing detailed contingencies and escape clauses.
+Theory, abstract concepts and plodding discussions about global issues and their implications don't keep ESTPs interested for long.
+ESTPs keep their conversation energetic, with a good dose of intelligence, but they like to talk about what is - or better yet, to just go out and do it.
+ESTPs leap before they look, fixing their mistakes as they go, rather than sitting idle, preparing contingencies and escape clauses.

-Of all the personality types, ESTPs are the most likely to make a lifestyle of risky behavior, living in the moment, diving into the action, and not just heading straight for the eye of the storm, but being it.
-ESTPs enjoy drama, passion, and pleasure – not for the emotional thrill, but because it is so incredibly stimulating to their logical minds.
-In these situations, they are forced to make critical decisions based on factual, immediate reality – a process of rapid-fire rational stimulus response – and ESTPs will actively seek out this environment.
+ESTPs are the likeliest personality type to make a lifestyle of risky behavior.
+They live in the moment and dive into the action - they are the eye of the storm.
+People with the ESTP personality type enjoy drama, passion, and pleasure, not for emotional thrills, but because it's so stimulating to their logical minds.
+They are forced to make critical decisions based on factual, immediate reality in a process of rapid-fire rational stimulus response.

-This attitude can make school, and other highly organized, rule-based environments, a challenge for ESTPs.
-This certainly isn't because they aren't smart, and it isn’t to say that they won’t do well, but the regimented, lecture-based approach of formal education is so far from the hands-on style of learning that ESTPs enjoy that they are likely to just get distracted and miss the details.
-Given enough maturity, ESTPs will see this process as a necessary means to an end, something that opens up more exciting opportunities, and stick it out.
+This makes school and other highly organized environments a challenge for ESTPs.
+It certainly isn't because they aren't smart, and they can do well, but the regimented, lecturing approach of formal education is just so far from the hands-on learning that ESTPs enjoy.
+It takes a great deal of maturity to see this process as a necessary means to an end, something that creates more exciting opportunities.

-Sometimes ESTPs’ ability to quickly read a situation or person and then seize an opportunity is just the basics of what is expected, as in some of the more assertive corporate environments.
-But if they aren't careful, ESTPs can find themselves getting too caught up in the moment and taking things too far, either running roughshod over more sensitive people, or forgetting to take care of their own health and safety.
+If ESTPs aren't careful though, they may get too caught in the moment, take things too far, and run roughshod over more sensitive people, or forget to take care of their own health and safety.
 Making up only four percent of the population, there are just enough ESTPs out there to keep things spicy and competitive, and not so many as to cause a systemic risk.

 ESTPs are full of passion and energy, complimented by a rational, if sometimes distracted, mind.
 Inspiring, convincing and colorful, they are natural group leaders, pulling everyone along the path less traveled, bringing life and excitement everywhere they go.
 Putting these qualities to a constructive and rewarding end is ESTPs' true challenge.